 Lupus is a debilitating disease for over 5 million people around the globe (1.5 million in the U.S alone) that causes inflammation in the body.
-Unfortunately, there currently is no cure for Lupus – the only relief comes from managing the symptoms.
+Unfortunately, there is no cure for Lupus currently – the only treatment for Lupus is managing the symptoms.
 What’s worse is that these symptoms can often be quite severe and uncontrollable.

 However, medical marijuana may offer some relief for lupus sufferers.
 This is because marijuana has been shown to effectively treat Lupus symptoms, such as inflammation, pain, and fatigue.